List of Puerto Ricans in the United States Space Program: Rey N. Diaz

-An expert on management systems, Dr. Diaz has delivered exceptional services and advice to institutional and organizational management.
-Dr Diaz led the successful implementation of the Business Management System associated with all NASA employees for the Kennedy Space Center.
+Dr. Diaz, an expert in management systems, has provided guidance and services to institutions and organizations.
+He led the implementation of the Business Management System for all NASA employees at the Kennedy Space Center.

 Dr. Diaz has been recognized for his contributions to increase awareness toward careers in Science, Technology, Math and Science and the impact of science and technology on society.